Cathedral-Of-NeoJesus/CodeOfConduct/readme.md

   You may not share the sources or link to pirated content, in any form.

   6: **Support Rules:**
-  Tech support regarding Arch Linux, Linux and related is provided as is, and is accesible to anyone in the community.
+  Tech support regarding Arch Linux, Linux and related is provided as is, and should be accessible to anyone in the community.
   You are entitled to help others that may require assistance.
   You are not "owed" help.
-People have their own lives, hence they're helping voluntarily and you must therefore respect their free time.
+People have their own lives, hence they're helping voluntarily, and you must therefore respect their free time.
   You may not ping others that do not want to help you.
   You may link your issue thread, but do not spam it in other channels.
-  Trolling, malicious behavior, and/or shitposting in the support channels is forbidden.
+  Trolling, malicious behaviour, and/or shitposting in the support channels is forbidden.
-  You may not provide or ask for remote support via SSH, anydesk, teamviewer or any other form.
+  You may not provide or ask for remote support via SSH, Anydesk, Teamviewer or any other form.
 By extension, you may not take support to DMs.

 ### Last words:

 You may report any rule breaking situation and the infractors will be sanctioned properly.
-You may notify staff and it's moderation team by opening a ticket with the `/tickets open` command.
+You may notify staff and/or the moderation team by opening a ticket with the `/tickets open` command.
 **Respect the privacy of others.**

 # You may not attempt to bypass or find loopholes to the aforementioned rules.
-  **Any attempt to do so, will result in moderation actions, and sanctions according to the gravity of the offense.**
+  **Any attempt to do so, will result in moderation actions, and sanctions according to the gravity of the offence.**

 ## Contributing: